howtographql/howtographql/content/backend/graphql-node-typescript/6-adding-a-database.md

 ### Generated Prisma Client

-Behind the scenes, when you are using Prisma, it generates files to `/node_modules/@prisma/client`, so everytime you use the `PrismaClient`, you get a tailer-made types that matches your models.
+Behind the scenes, when you are using Prisma, it generates files to `/node_modules/@prisma/client`, so every time you use the `PrismaClient`, you get a tailer-made types that matches your models.

 You can also generate the _Prisma Client_ manually if it not up-to-date, by running the following command in your terminal: